Deepakanandrao/bootstrap/site/content/docs/5.3/components/navbar.md

     </button>
   </div>
 </nav>
-{{< /example >}}
+</div></div>

 When you do this, we recommend including additional JavaScript to move the focus programmatically to the container when it is opened.
-Otherwise, keyboard users and users of assistive technologies will likely have a hard time finding the newly revealed content - particularly if the container that was opened comes *before* the toggler in the document's structure.
+Otherwise, keyboard users and users of assistive technologies will likely have a hard time finding the newly revealed content - particularly if the container that was opened comes _before_ the toggler in the document's structure.
 We also recommend making sure that the toggler has the `aria-controls` attribute, pointing to the `id` of the content container.
 In theory, this allows assistive technology users to jump directly from the toggler to the container it controls–but support for this is currently quite patchy.

 ### Offcanvas